7 Reasons You Can Have Pain After A Root Canal

 The Root of Root Canal Pain

-During a root canal procedure, the dentist makes a small opening in the crown of the tooth and cleans out the diseased pulp inside the pulp chamber of the tooth.
+During a root canal procedure the dentist makes a small opening in the crown of the tooth and cleans out the diseased pulp inside the pulp chamber of the tooth.
 After your tooth is cleaned and all decay is removed, your tooth will be sealed with a crown or filling.

-Because a topical anesthetic is applied near the tooth and a local anesthetic is injected into your gums, you shouldn’t feel any pain during the procedure.
-Still, a root canal can be uncomfortable.
+A dentist showing a model of a root canal.Because a topical anesthetic is applied near the tooth and a local anesthetic is injected into your gums, you shouldn’t feel any pain during the procedure.
 Even with a perfectly performed root canal, there can be pain that is considered normal for three to five days after you’ve had root canal surgery.

 Some common discomforts patients complain of having in the days following a root canal that are considered normal include: